Great Collaborations Began with Great Music

 Mike is currently a lab tech for the Department of Chemistry at the University of Dayton.
 Previously, he taught for at the University of Dayton for the Department of Geology and the Department of Chemistry.
 He also taught for the University of Mississippi’s Department of Geology and Geological Engineering, and the Department of Geological Sciences at the Ohio University.
 He earned his master’s degree at Ohio University with research in neoichnology using burrowing spiders as a study animal.
 Ichnology is the study of fossilized footprints, burrows, and other organism traces.
 Mike’s work focused on comparing the burrows produced by spiders to burrows found in the fossil record.
 He also helped develop an online catalog of burrows for the Continental Neiochnology Database.
 When Mike isn’t in the lab or the classroom, he enjoys looking at old buildings, going through natural history museums, and looking at the night sky.

-Maggie is currently working on her Master’s degree at The University of Tennessee with Dr. Colin Sumrall.
-While getting her undergraduate degree at Allegheny College in Pennsylvania she studied sea urchins and the effects of ocean acidification on their taphonomy (how things break apart after they die).
-She is currently focusing on an extinct group of echinoderms (modern sea stars and sea urchins): the paracrinoids.
-These fossils are unlike most echinoderms and as a result are not well understood.
-Very little is known about this group, other than what species exist, so there are many questions that need answers.
-To study this group, Maggie has traveled to the Smithsonian Museum of Natural History in Washington, D.C. and is planning other museum visits in Oklahoma and Iowa.
-In addition to museum visits, she is hoping to do some field work locally in Tennessee to try and hunt down some elusive paracrinoids.
-Maggie loves to do outreach and show her community that science is fun and accessible to everyone.
-She volunteers at the local museum, does school visits, and works with Darwin Day at the University of Tennessee to share evolutionary science with the campus and community.
-In her free time Maggie likes to go hiking, kayak, read spy novels, and walk her cat!
+Maggie is currently working on her Ph.D. at The University of Tennessee with Dr. Colin Sumrall.
+While getting her undergraduate degree in geology at Allegheny College in Pennsylvania, she fell in love with all things echinoderm (modern sea stars and sea urchins).
+Her undergraduate research focused on how ocean acidification due to climate change would affect sea urchin taphonomy (how their skeletons break apart after they die).
+After starting her Master’s degree, that research shifted to understanding the evolutionary history of arguably the craziest group of extinct echinoderms: the paracrinoids.
+Now that she has started her Ph.D., she is hoping to keep working with extinct echinoderms, but is also interested in looking into what elements are incorporated into sea urchin skeletons and what she can learn about how echinoderms build their skeletons!
+When Maggie isn’t doing research, she loves to do outreach and show her community that science is fun and accessible to everyone, she volunteers at the local museum, does school visits, and has worked with Darwin Day at the University of Tennessee to share evolutionary science with the campus and community.
+In her free time, Maggie likes to go hiking, kayaking, read spy novels, and hang out with her cat!

 Megan is a current Geology master’s student at the University of Wyoming where she studies glaciology with Dr. Neil Humphrey.
 Her research focuses on marginal Greenland Ice Sheet dynamics, which means she collects borehole data to learn more about the mechanisms of ice sheet movement and glacial hydrology.
 Megan has always had an interest in climate-related research, and more importantly, sharing that research with others.
 Her internship working as a park ranger at Mount Rainier National Park gave her the opportunity to communicate science every day.
 She also received dual undergraduate degrees in Geology and Environmental Science from the University of Massachusetts Amherst, where she studied East African paleoclimate through biogeochemical analyses.
 Megan is always looking for ways to integrate geology into other people’s lives and share her adventures with others.
 Now in Wyoming, Megan volunteers with Big Brothers Big Sisters, hikes, and attempts to rock climb (but gets too distracted by the awesome granite), and enjoys trying new cheese from the local cheese shop.

-Sarah is finishing her Ph.D at The University of Tennessee with Dr. Colin Sumrall.
-Her Master’s degree at Auburn University in Alabama focused on understanding how early crinoids (sea lilies) would have grown.
-She is currently focusing on another group of extinct echinoderms (the group that includes sea lilies and sea stars): the diploporitans.
-These fossils are not well understood and their relationships to other echinoderms are confusing and unclear.
+Sarah is a visiting instructor at the University of South Florida in the School of Geosciences, where she teaches a range of classes, including introductory geology, the history of life, and sedimentary geology.
+She has a Ph.D. from the University of Tennessee and a master’s degree from Auburn University in Alabama, both focused on invertebrate paleontology.
+Her research focuses on a group of extinct echinoderms (the group that includes sea lilies and sea stars): the diploporitans.
+These fossils, which are defined by a type of respiratory structure, called diplopores (double pores), are not well understood and their relationships to other echinoderms are confusing.
 The distribution of diploporitans on the Earth and why they eventually went extinct are questions Sarah is looking to answer through her work.
 To learn more about this puzzling group, Sarah has done field work in rural Spain, the western coast of Sardinia, and in quarries in southern Indiana to uncover new diploporitan fossils.
 She has also traveled to museums in the Czech Republic, Estonia, and all over the U.S. to restudy diploporitan collections.
 Sarah is very active with outreach and promoting scientific literacy in her community.
-She works with the local natural history museum, public schools, and the Darwin Day Program at the University of Tennessee to get people excited about science and to learn more about evolutionary biology.
-In her spare time, Sarah enjoys collecting dinosaur toys, hiking, volunteering at the local animal shelter, and hanging out with her pet bunnies, guinea pigs, and dogs.
+She works with the national programs including Skype a Scientist, Letters to a Pre-Scientist, local natural history museums, public schools, and Darwin Day at the University of South Florida to get people excited about science and to learn more about evolutionary biology.
+In her spare time, Sarah enjoys collecting dinosaur toys, hiking, reading for fun, and hanging out with her pet bunnies, guinea pigs, and dogs.